On this page:

 Department billing

-- Beginning in September 2021, Cardinal Print costs for both devices and impressions will be integrated with University IT billing and moved from a yearly to monthly billing cycle.
-A new Cardinal Print Usage & Allotment Billing Application will also be available for departments with the need to provide a printing allotment for student workers, or to bill to multiple PTAs for grants and special projects.
+Cardinal Print costs for both devices and impressions are integrated with University IT billing and billed monthly.
+The Cardinal Print Usage & Allotment Billing Application allows for departments to run monthly usage reports as well as set up printing allowances for student workers, or for faculty and staff to bill to multiple PTAs for grants and special projects.

 Departments must set up at least one PTA to be billed for all printing costs of faculty and staff whose primary affiliation is with that department.
 It is up to the department to determine how they will set up the PTA or PTAs for billing.
 You must designate at least one PTA for all staff in your department without a dollar limit, to be used for faculty and staff whose primary affiliation is in your organization.
 PTAs can be set up at any level of the org, and all orgs under the designated org will roll up for billing purposes.